-- The Resource Management Act 1991 (RMA) is the primary instrument of environmental regulation in New Zealand.
-It is however currently subject to extensive reform and is expected to be replaced in the near future. - The Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act extends a variant of the RMA into the sea and seabed 12 to 200 nautical miles offshore from New Zealand. - New Zealand's climate change response is delivered through an Emissions Trading Scheme.
+- The Resource Management Act 1991 (RMA) is the primary instrument of environmental regulation in New Zealand but is marked for replacement. - The Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 extends a variant of the RMA into the sea and seabed 12 to 200 nautical miles offshore from New Zealand. - New Zealand's climate change response is delivered through an Emissions Trading Scheme.